 The new undersea optic cable connecting Japan and the US running from Oregon all the way to the east coast of Japan is now live!

-The project, which was first announced in 2014, is the highest capacity underwater fibre optic cable ever built.
+The project, which was first announced in 2014, is the highest-capacity underwater fiber optic cable ever built.
 It has appropriately been named “FASTER,” and rightly so—the cable will be delivering data across the Pacific at speeds of up to 60 Terabits per second (Tbps).
 “From the very beginning of the project, we repeatedly said to each other, ‘faster, Faster and FASTER’, and at one point it became the project name, and today it becomes a reality,” said Hiromitsu Todokoro, chairman of the FASTER management committee.

 Google is being allocated 10Tbps of this bandwidth.
 “This is especially exciting, as we prepare to launch a new Google Cloud Platform East Asia region in Tokyo later this year,” Google’s Alan Chin-Lun Cheung wrote.
 “Dedicated bandwidth to this region results in faster data transfers and reduced latency as GCP customers deliver their applications and information to customers around the globe.”